jacobdensford/jacobdensford.com/fell/full-game.md

 You have 4+BOD **equipment slots** (or slots).

-In addition to the equipment granted by your background, you start with three days' rations, a torch, and 3d6 coin.
+In addition to the equipment granted by your background, you start with three days' rations (1 slot), a torch, and 3d6 coin.

 Weapons grant a **steel die** (or SD).
 Whenever you make a test with a weapon, you may add its steel die to your roll.
+Whenever you attack with a weapon, this is how much damage you do.

-Small weapons can be wielded in your off hand, granting their steel die as a **bonus die** (or BD).
+Small weapons can be wielded in your off hand.
+Roll both steel dice and keep the higher result.

 **Bulky** equipment uses 2 slots and generally requires two hands to carry or wield.

-**Blast** harm applies to multiple targets in close proximity.
+**Blast** causes harm to multiple targets in close proximity, rolling separately for each.
 If unsure how many targets are affected, roll the weapon's steel die.

 Armor grants **protection**, reducing the amount of harm taken from an attack.